 Rambutan is a common fruit in Southeast Asia particularly in Indonesia, Malaysia, Thailand, and the Philippines.
 The rambutan is a medium-sized tropical tree in the family Sapindaceae.
 The name also refers to the edible fruit produced by this tree.
 The rambutan is native to the Indonesian region, and other regions of tropical Southeast Asia.
 It is closely related to several other edible tropical fruits including the lychee, longan, and mamoncillo.

 Malaysia has the most variety of cultivars, wild and cultivated propagated commercially in small orchards.
 It is one of the best-known fruits of Southeast Asia with Thailand being the largest producer.
 The fruit are usually sold fresh, used in making jams and jellies, or canned.
 Evergreen rambutan trees with their abundant coloured fruit make beautiful landscape specimens.

-Lanzones, or langsa, in the Philippines is the plant that is grown mostly on the southern parts of the island of Luzon, especially in Paete, Laguna, due to the species’ narrow range of conditions favorable to its survival.
+Lanzones, or langsa, in the Philippines, is the plant that is grown mostly on the southern parts of the island of Luzon, especially in Paete, Laguna, due to the species’ narrow range of conditions favorable to its survival.

 It is also found in abundance on Northern Mindanao particularly in places as Butuan, Cagayan de Oro, and Camiguin.
 The Camiguin variety is especially sweet and succulent.

-It is best when not allowed to ripen thoroughly on the tree giving the taste hints of a mild creamy, almost juicy banana.
+It is best when not allowed to ripen thoroughly on the tree giving the taste hints of a mildly creamy, almost juicy banana.
 When they ripen on the tree, they turn a brownish color and eventually drop to the ground and easily split open.

 The edible flesh emits quite a distinctive odor that is strong and penetrating even when the husk is intact.
 Some people regard the durian as having a pleasantly sweet fragrance; others find the aroma overpowering and revolting.